duju211/ganna_hour_record/README.md

     ## 10 campenaerts  16.3     10    10  55.3     55.1
     ## # … with 434 more rows

-You can find the preprocessed data [here](https://raw.githubusercontent.com/duju211/ganna_hour_record/master/file_out/hour_record.csv).
+You can find the preprocessed data as CSV file [here](https://raw.githubusercontent.com/duju211/ganna_hour_record/master/file_out/hour_record.csv).

 # Plot